Garudaprasad/material.angular.io/README.md

 1. Make sure you have [Yarn](https://yarnpkg.com) installed
 1. Install the project's dependencies
    - `yarn install`
-1. Update to the latest version of the docs-content and examples
+1. Update to the latest version of thecontent and examples
    - `yarn build:content`

 ## Development Server